Paljor Dorji: Filmography

 Paljor Dorji featured in the 2016 film Power of the River: Expedition to the Heart of Water in Bhutan an adventure documentary by American director Greg Hamilton which tackles about the issues on setting up dams in Bhutan's rivers.

 Personal life

-Paljor Dorji is the son of Bhutan's first prime minister, Jigme Palden Dorji.
+Paljor Dorji is the son of Bhutan's first prime minister, Jigme Palden Dorji, and his Tibetan wife, Tsering Yangzom.
 Tobgye Dorji is his brother, a former diplomat who became a hotelier in Paro.
 A member of the royal family, Paljor Dorji is a cousin of Bhutan's fourth king, Jigme Singye Wangchuck.
 His mother was Ashi Tsering Yangzom, daughter of Tibetan aristocrat and official Tsarong.

 He is also credited for bringing the sport of basketball in Bhutan having learned the sport in from Canadian Jesuits in a boarding school in Darjeeling, India.
 He also introduced the sport to the royal family having taught the sport to King Jigme Singye Wangchuck when the monarch was still a teenager.